Courses / DescriptionsEECS 428: Information Theory

 Information measures and their properties: entropy, divergence, mutual information, channel capacity.
 Shannon's fundamental theorems for data compression and coding for noisy channels.
 Applications in communications, statistical inference, probability, physics.

-Prerequisites by course: EECS 302 (Probabilities Systems and Random Signals).
+Prerequisites by course: EECS 302 Probabilistic Systems and Random Signals or equivalent.

 Prerequisites by topic: Good understanding of basic probability.
 (A review of probability theory will be given in Week 1.)

 - This course fulfills the Theory Depth requirement.

 REQUIRED TEXT: Cover & Thomas, Elements of Information Theory, 2nd ed., Wiley, 2006.

 - R. G. Gallager, Information Theory and Reliable Communication, Wiley, 1968.

 - D. J. MacKay, Information Theory, Inference and Learning Algorithms, Cambridge, 2004